danlwarren/CephalopodUCEs/4_additional_UCEs_from_genomes/README.md

     --output reseq-squid-i80-c60-fasta
 ```

 Finally we add the newly extracted UCEs to the original alignment.
 The argument is the directory name, e.g. "reseq-squid-fasta-i80-c60".
-We explored a range of identity and coverage values in order to find settings that gave good results across taxa.

-The script will look for this directory in the `genome_UCEs/` subfolder, and then output the new alignments with the same directory name in the `alignments/` subfolder.

 ``` bash
 bash add_new_taxa_to_alignments.sh original_baits_default_setings